-A stop in El Calafate opens up endless opportunities to explore some of the most beautiful landscapes in the country.
+A stop in El Calafate opens up endless opportunities to explore some of the most beautiful landscapes in the Argentina.
 Perito Moreno Glacier is definitely the most popular attraction that brings travelers to the area, but there are many other many great things to do, and El Calafate is a wonderful hub to explore the great outdoors, take unique tours, and try some tasty Argentinian food.
 Here’s a quick guide to help you plan your visit!

 Getting to and From El Calafate